Bathymetric attributed grid

 Bathymetric Attributed Grid (BAG) is a file format designed to store and exchange bathymetric data.

 The implementation of the format was triggered by the large adoption of gridded bathymetry and the need of transferring the required information about bathymetry and associated uncertainty (i.e., metadata) between processing applications.

-The BAG format was designed to provide a container able to transfer all of the relevant information of a given bathymetric project.
+The BAG format was designed to provide a container format able to transfer all of the relevant information of a given bathymetric project.
 The creation and the access to the format is supported through a code base implemented in C++.

 The format is supported by The Open Navigation Surface Working Group whose mission is to ensure its continued development.

 The format can be accessed using GDAL, currently in read-only mode.

 NOAA NCEI provides data products from the Hydrographic Survey Meta Data Base (HSMDB) in BAG format.

 History

 The navigation surface concept requires to estimate not only the depth but also the uncertainty associated with it.
 Furthermore, to support safety of navigation applications, a means to over-ride automatically estimated depth with 'Hydrographer Privilege', that is to specify directly the depth determined by an analyst.
 Finally, the format metadata provide a way to describe the data, from collection to processing methods, from geospatial extents to the responsible party.
 The Open Navigation Surface (ONS) project implemented the format to incorporate all of these requirements as well as be portable, platform neutral, vendor-neutral.